-- (a) A lawyer or law firm shall not share or promise to share legal fees with a non-lawyer, except that: - (1) an agreement by a lawyer with the lawyer's firm, partner, or associate, or a lawful court order, may provide for the payment of money, over a reasonable period of time, to the lawyer's estate to or for the benefit of the lawyer's heirs or personal representatives, beneficiaries, or former spouse, after the lawyer's death or as otherwise provided by law or court order:

-- (2) a lawyer who undertakes to complete unfinished legal business of a deceased lawyer may pay to the estate of the deceased lawyer that proportion of the total compensation which that fairly represents the services rendered by the deceased lawyer; and - (3) a lawyer or law firm may include non-lawyer employees in a retirement plan, even though the plan is based in whole or in part on a profit-sharing arrangement: and - (4) a lawyer may share legal fees with a lawyer referral service in accordance with law. - (b) A lawyer shall not form a partnership firm with a non-lawyer if any of the activities of the partnership firm consists of the practice of law. - (c) A lawyer shall not permit a person who recommends, employs, or pays the lawyer to render legal services for another to direct or regulate the lawyer's professional judgment in rendering such legal services. - (d) A lawyer shall not practice with or in the form of a professional corporation or association authorized to practice law for a profit, if: - (1) a nonlawyer owns any interest therein, except that a fiduciary representative of the estate of a lawyer may hold the stock or interest of the lawyer for a reasonable time during administration; - (2) a nonlawyer is a corporate director or officer thereof; or - (3) a nonlawyer has the right to direct or control the professional judgment of a lawyer.
+- (a) A lawyer or law firm shall not share or promise to share legal fees with a nonlawyer, except that: - (1) an agreement by a lawyer with the lawyer's firm, partner, or associate, or a lawful court order, may provide for the payment of money, over a reasonable period of time, to the lawyer's estate to or for the benefit of the lawyer's heirs or personal representatives, beneficiaries, or former spouse, after the lawyer's death or as otherwise provided by law or court order; - (2) a lawyer who undertakes to complete unfinished legal business of a deceased lawyer may pay to the estate of the deceased lawyer that proportion of the total compensation that fairly represents the services rendered by the deceased lawyer; - (3) a lawyer or law firm may include nonlawyer employees in a retirement plan, even though the plan is based in whole or in part on a profit-sharing arrangement; and - (4) a lawyer may share legal fees with a lawyer referral service in accordance with law. - (b) A lawyer shall not form a firm with a nonlawyer if any activity of the firm consists of the practice of law. - (c) A lawyer shall not permit a person who recommends, employs, or pays the lawyer to render legal services for another to direct or regulate the lawyer's professional judgment in rendering such legal services. - (d) A lawyer shall not practice with or in the form of a professional corporation or association authorized to practice law for a profit, if: - (1) a nonlawyer owns any interest therein, except that a fiduciary representative of the estate of a lawyer may hold the stock or interest of the lawyer for a reasonable time during administration; - (2) a nonlawyer is a corporate director or officer thereof; or - (3) a nonlawyer has the right to direct or control the professional judgment of a lawyer.

-Terminology: See Rule 1.00 for definitions of "firm," "partner," "person," and "reasonable."
+Terminology: See Rule 1.00 for the definitions of "firm," "law firm," "partner," "person," and "reasonable."